Download and print as a PDF (351kB pdf)

 What is a mallet finger?

-A mallet finger is a common injury which results from damage to the tendon that straightens the end of the finger.
-The tendon may break or sometimes the bone which the tendon attaches to breaks and causes the same problem.
+A mallet finger is a common injury that affects the tendon that straightens the end of the finger.
+This happens when the tendon breaks or the bone attaching the tendon breaks.

 You will have been provided with a splint which must be worn day and night for 6 to 8 weeks.
 You will be advised by Fracture Clinic or your Hand Therapist when you can remove the splint.